arescentral/arescentral.org/content/plugins/format/sprite.rst

 player_ with a hue_.
 Re-coloring works as follows:

 #.
 Discard the green and blue channels from the overlay.
 #.
-Map the shade of red to the corresponding of from the new hue_.
+Map the shade of red to the corresponding shade of the new hue_.
 #.
 Composite the re-colored overlay atop_ the original sprite.

 .. _atop: https://en.wikipedia.org/wiki/Alpha_compositing